 - Earplugs– I’m a really light sleeper and so I ALWAYS travel with earplugs.
 Yes, you can hear loud snorers through plastic tents.

 - Snacks– You will be provided with all your meals along the trek, but you’ll also be burning more calories than normal and therefore more hungry than usual.
 You will make rest stops often along the trail, so it’s a good idea to have some snacks along.
 I packed a Ziplock bag full of trail mix, a few granola bars, a chocolate bar and some apples and oranges.

 Health & Medical

 - Mini First Aid Kit including the following:

-- Band-aids, Aquaphor or Neosporin, Ibuprofen, Imodium, Pepto, Motion Sickness Medicine (optional), Diamox (optional for altitude sickness, may need prescription)
+- Band-aids, Aquaphor or Neosporin, Ibuprofen, Imodium, Pepto, Motion Sickness Medicine (optional), Diamox (optional for altitude sickness, may need a prescription)

 - **You can pack mini sizes of these in a toiletry bag or Ziplock bag.
 I HIGHLY suggest bringing all of these items.
 You never know when you’ll need one of these and trust me you’d rather have it and not use it that need it and not have it.

 - Feminine Products– If it’s that time of the month, or even close, bring along some of your usual feminine products.
 You definitely don’t want to be stranded out in the middle of nowhere without these!